 All dogs and cats over 4 months of age residing on Fort Bragg must be registered with the VTF.
 Owners are required to register their animals within 10 days of arrival or acquisition.
-You must present military ID, proof of rabies vaccinations and pay a $2.00 DoD service fee and Office Visit $35.00.
+You must present military ID, proof of rabies vaccinations and pay a $10.00 DoD service fee and Office Visit $35.00.
 Micro chipping is mandatory IAW Ft.
 Bragg policy.
 Pit Bull, American Staffordshire terrier, English Staffordshire Bull Terrier, Rottweiller, and Wolf and Wolf Hybrid breeds are not permitted on Fort Bragg.
 Registered/micro-chipped dogs of the breeds listed that reside on Fort Bragg prior to 4 March 2008 will be allowed to remain until the owner/sponsor moves or ownership of the animal ceases, which ever comes first.
 These breeds as well as wild animals such as ferrets, skunks, raccoons, monkeys, etc. are not authorized to be kept as pets on Fort Bragg and are therefore not treated at this facility.

-Dogs over four months old must be licensed annually and vaccinated against rabies.
-Dog licenses will be sold only upon presentation of a certificate that the dog has been inoculated against rabies by a licensed veterinarian.
-Dog licenses cost $2.00 per year for spayed/neutered animals and $10.00 for fertile animals.
-To obtain a $5.00 license, certification must be provided that the animal has been spayed/neutered by a veterinarian or is infertile.
-All dogs must have a license tag securely attached to a collar and worn whenever the dog is off the owner's property.
+Dogs/Cats over four months old must be licensed annually and vaccinated against rabies.
+Dogs/Cats licenses will be sold only upon presentation of a certificate that the dogs/cats has been inoculated against rabies by a licensed veterinarian.
+Dogs/Cats licenses cost $7.00 per animal per year for spayed/neutered animals and $25.00 for pets that are not spayed/neutered.
+To obtain a $7.00 license, certification must be provided that the animal has been spayed/neutered by a veterinarian or is infertile.
+All dogs/cats must have a license tag securely attached to a collar and worn whenever the dog is off the owner's property.
 There is no cost for certified service animals.